tweedegolf/rust-training/book/src/B4-async-embedded/mod.md

 ## B4 Async LIS3DH ID
 Just like in exercise B1, we will extract the ID register value from the LIS3DH.
-This time, though, we'll use Embassy to do this asyncronously.
+This time, though, we'll use Embassy to do this asynchronously.
 Open `exercises/B4`, examine the code in `src/main.rs` and run it.

 You can find more embassy examples for the nrf52840 here: <https://github.com/embassy-rs/embassy/tree/master/examples/nrf52840/src/bin>